diefenbach/django-lfs/docs/user/howtos/how_to_payment_method.rst

 Data
 ----

-The data tab contains all core data for the shipping method.
+The data tab contains all core data for the payment method.

 .. image:: /images/how_to_shipping_data.*

 * Now fill in the fields:

-    * **Name:** The name of the shipping method, which is displayed to the shop customer.
+    * **Name:** The name of the payment method, which is displayed to the shop customer.
-    * **Description:** A short description of the shipping method, which is also displayed to the customer.
+    * **Description:** A short description of the payment method, which is also displayed to the customer.
-    * **Note:** A note of the shipping method, which is displayed on the confirmation mail after the shop customer has been checked out.
+    * **Note:** A note of the payment method, which is displayed on the confirmation mail after the shop customer has been checked out.
-    * **Priority:** The first valid shipping method with the highest priority (smaller number) method is displayed to the customer.
+    * **Priority:** The first valid payment method with the highest priority (smaller number) method is displayed to the customer.
-    * **Image:** An image for the shipping method, which is displayed to the shop customer.
+    * **Image:** An image for the payment method, which is displayed to the shop customer.
-    * **Tax:** The included tax of the shipping method's price.
+    * **Tax:** The included tax of the payment method's price.
-    * **Price:** The default price of the shipping method.
+    * **Price:** The default price of the payment method.
 This can be overwritten within the price tab (see below).

 * Click on ``Save``-button